pingevt/drupal-airtable/drupal-airtable.md

   - One would be developed in the CMS only
 - Flat data
 - Using paragraphs for the main narrative content
-- (Internally) Healthy development timeline for the CMS
+- (Internally) Healthy development time-line for the CMS

 ^ We had plenty of time to work on this project.
 We wanted to use this to work on some internal goals.